-c.
-Dilution Water

-- Dilution water used in the toxicity tests will be receiving water collected as close to the point of discharge as possible but unaffected by the discharge.
-The permittee shall substitute synthetic dilution water of similar pH, hardness, and alkalinity to the closest downstream perennial water for; - > toxicity tests conducted on effluent discharges to receiving water classified as intermittent streams; and - > toxicity tests conducted on effluent discharges where no receiving water is available due to zero flow conditions. - If the receiving water is unsatisfactory as a result of instream toxicity (fails to fulfill the test acceptance criteria of Item 2.a), the permittee may substitute synthetic dilution water for the receiving water in all subsequent tests provided the unacceptable receiving water test met the following stipulations: - > a synthetic dilution water control which fulfills the test acceptance requirements of Item 3.a was run concurrently with the receiving water control; - the test indicating receiving water toxicity has been carried out to completion (i.e., 7 days); - > the permittee includes all test results indicating receiving water toxicity with the full report and information required by Item 3 below; and - the synthetic dilution water shall have a pH, hardness, and alkalinity similar to that of the receiving water or closest downstream perennial water not adversely affected by the discharge, provided the magnitude of these parameters will not cause toxicity in the synthetic dilution water. - d.
-Samples and Composites (grab sample is authorized for this permit) - The permittee shall collect two grab samples from the outfall(s) listed at Item 1.a above. - The permittee shall collect a second grab sample for use during the 24-hour renewal of each dilution concentration for both tests.
-The permittee must collect the grab samples so that the maximum holding time for any effluent sample shall not exceed 36 hours.
-The permittee must have initiated the toxicity test within 36 hours after the collection of the last portion of the first grab sample.
+- c.
+Dilution Water - Dilution water used in the toxicity tests will be receiving water collected as close to the point of discharge as possible but unaffected by the discharge.
+The permittee shall substitute synthetic dilution water of similar pH, hardness, and alkalinity to the closest downstream perennial water for; - toxicity tests conducted on effluent discharges to receiving water classified as intermittent streams; and - toxicity tests conducted on effluent discharges where no receiving water is available due to zero flow conditions. - If the receiving water is unsatisfactory as a result of instream toxicity (fails to fulfill the test acceptance criteria of Item 2.a), the permittee may substitute synthetic dilution water for the receiving water in all subsequent tests provided the unacceptable receiving water test met the following stipulations: - a synthetic dilution water control which fulfills the test acceptance requirements of Item 3.a was run concurrently with the receiving water control; - the test indicating receiving water toxicity has been carried out to completion (i.e., 7 days); - the permittee includes all test results indicating receiving water toxicity with the full report and information required by Item 3 below; and - the synthetic dilution water shall have a pH, hardness, and alkalinity similar to that of the receiving water or closest downstream perennial water not adversely affected by the discharge, provided the magnitude of these parameters will not cause toxicity in the synthetic dilution water. - d.
+Samples and Composites - The permittee shall collect a minimum of three flow-weighted composite samples from the outfall(s) listed at Item 1.a above. - The permittee shall collect second and third composite samples for use during 24-hour renewals of each dilution concentration for each test.
+The permittee must collect the composite samples such that the effluent samples are representative of any periodic episode of chlorination, biocide usage or other potentially toxic substance discharged on an intermittent basis. - The permittee must collect the composite samples so that the maximum holding time for any effluent sample shall not exceed 72 hours.
+The permittee must have initiated the toxicity test within 36 hours after the collection of the last portion of the first composite sample.
 Samples shall be chilled to 6 degrees Centigrade during collection, shipping, and/or storage.

-- The permittee must collect the grab samples such that the effluent samples are representative of any periodic episode of chlorination, biocide usage or other potentially toxic substance discharged on an intermittent basis. - If the flow from the outfall(s) being tested ceases during the collection of effluent samples, the requirements for the minimum number of effluent samples, the minimum number of effluent portions and the sample holding time are waived during that sampling period.
-However, the permittee must collect an effluent grab sample volume during the period of discharge that is sufficient to complete the required toxicity tests with daily renewal of effluent.
+• If the flow from the outfall(s) being tested ceases during the collection of effluent samples, the requirements for the minimum number of effluent samples, the minimum number of effluent portions and the sample holding time are waived during that sampling period.
+However, the permittee must collect an effluent composite sample volume during the period of discharge that is sufficient to complete the required toxicity tests with daily renewal of effluent.
 When possible, the effluent samples used for the toxicity tests shall be collected on separate days if the discharge occurs over multiple days.
-The effluent grab sample collection duration and the static renewal protocol associated with the abbreviated sample collection must be documented in the full report required in Item 3 of this section.
+The effluent composite sample collection duration and the static renewal protocol associated with the abbreviated sample collection must be documented in the full report required in Item 3 of this section.